bonnevillessei/test-everything/README.md

 An update done in the "first branch" branch

-Change done after pull request was made
+Change done after pull request was made from "first branch"

+Change made after pull request was merged from "first branch"